Kabe-Innovates/Learning-Git/README.md

 # Learning-Git
-I'm changind the ReadMe file by using VSC IDE.
+I cloned the repo using Github Desktop